Query Details

 Explanation

 This query is designed to detect suspicious DCSync activities in an Active Directory environment.
-Here's a simplified explanation:
+Here's a simplified explanation of what it does:

-• It checks for Event ID 4662, which indicates an operation performed on an Active Directory object.
+• The query searches for Event ID 4662, which indicates operations performed on Active Directory objects.

-• The query summarizes the findings, including the number of DCSync attempts, the accounts involved, and the objects targeted.
+• The query summarizes the findings by counting the number of suspicious DCSync attempts, listing the target objects, and noting the replication rights used.

-• The results are ordered by the number of DCSync attempts, highlighting the most frequent offenders.
+5. Ordering: The results are ordered by the number of DCSync attempts in descending order, highlighting the most frequent offenders.

 Details